Financial planning is the cornerstone of every manufacturer’s continued success.

 While this is another area in which Excel worksheets can help (particularly if they include links and checks and balances, as I described above), a more viable option would be to leverage an automated accounting platform for reporting in both local and common currencies.
 This type of technology also allows finance teams to store conversion rates by account and time, which means their forecasts will include conversions and cut days from the close process.

-Financial planning and analysis help businesses achieve their goals and grow forward with intention.
-By recognizing and avoiding these five forecasting pitfalls, you can ensure your organization develops a plan that promotes clarity, informs leaders and fosters effective decision-making.
-Need help navigating the financial planning and analysis process?
-Contact me at firstname.lastname@example.org or 414.290.8023 to learn more.
+Financial planning and analysis helps businesses achieve their goals and grow forward with intention.
+By recognizing and avoiding these five forecasting pitfalls, you can help ensure your manufacturing business develops a plan that promotes clarity, informs leaders and fosters effective decision-making.
+Need help navigating the financial planning and analysis process or selecting and implementing forecasting tools?
+Contact Wipfli for assistance.